Sunak ‘not aware’ of other Tory candidates facing probe over betting allegations

 The Conservative candidate for Bournemouth East said the scandal was a “deeply unhelpful, self-inflicted distraction” and suggested the Prime Minister should have suspended those being investigated.

-Sir Keir Starmer called on Mr Sunak to “show some leadership”, and Liberal Democrat leader Sir Ed Davey said it was “one rule for the Conservatives and another for others”.
+Sir Keir said Mr Sunak’s announcement of an internal probe was a bid to kick the story “into the long grass” while Liberal Democrat leader Sir Ed Davey said it was “one rule for the Conservatives and another for others”.

+Speaking to reporters on the campaign trail in Northampton, the Labour leader said an investigation should have happened already, adding: “It would take half an hour.
+Who knew?
+Did you place a bet?
+That’s it.”

 Mr Sunak sought to move on from the fallout with a rallying cry to Tory activists at the party’s Scottish manifesto launch in Edinburgh on Monday as polling day approaches.